Contrast-Security-OSS/terraform-aws-ecs-contrast-agent-injection/docs/MIGRATION.md

 # Migration Guide: From Embedded Agent to Agent Injection Pattern

-This guide helps teams migrate from embe5.
-Enable Contrast agent injection with `contrast_enabled = true`ding the Contrast agent in Docker images to using the agent injection pattern.
+This guide helps teams migrate from embedding the Contrast agent in Docker images to using the agent injection pattern.

 ## Why Migrate?